-In the previous chapter, we covered git for hardware commit best practices.
+In a previous post, we covered git for hardware commit best practices.
 To review, changes to the files are captured in commits to your local filesystem.
 Commits should collect small, purposeful, and related changes to the files.

 Push to the correct branch